bitfinexcom/dazaar/docs/protocol.md

 Although more complex than using a central server, this has a couple of advantages.

 * It is less reliant on centralised peers.
-Less metadata is leaked to a third
-* party (i.e. who is connecting to who).
-Having hole punching built in to a DHT
+* Less metadata is leaked to a third party (i.e. who is connecting to who).
-* means more peers can join the DHT, making it larger and thereby stronger.
+* Having hole punching built in to a DHT means more peers can join the DHT.

 If peer A wants to connect to peer B, then the DHT peer, C, storing the information about B's IP and port will be able to act as a hole punching peer.